jekyll/jekyll/site/_posts/2016-10-03-jekyll-3-3-0-released.markdown

 it will simply be copied over like a static asset.

-Note that if a user has a file of the same path, the theme content will not be included in the site, i.e. a user's `/assets/main.scss` will be written instead of a theme's `/assets/main.scss`.
-It's
+Note that if a user has a file of the same path, the theme content will not be included in the site, i.e. a user's `/assets/main.scss` will be read and processed if present instead of a theme's `/assets/main.scss`.

 See our [documentation on the subject]({{ "/docs/themes/#assets" | relative_url }})
 for more info.